project-slippi/slippi-launcher/FAQ.md

 ## Where are my replays?

 Replays are stored by default in `Documents/Slippi` on Windows and `~/Slippi` on macOS and Linux.
-The replay directory is configurable in the Replays settings of the Launcher.
+The replay directory is configurable in the `Replays` settings tab of the Launcher.